martinprobson/vagrant-hadoop-hive-spark/README.md

 vagrant suspend
 ```

 Issue a `vagrant up` command again to restart the VM from where you left off.
-See, *starting services* below to restart the
-hdfs/yarn/hive and spark daemons.

 To completely **wipe** the VM so that `vagrant up` command gives you a fresh machine: -